rokitalab/OpenPedCan-analysis/README.md

 # OpenPedCan-analysis
 [![DOI](https://zenodo.org/badge/358689512.svg)](https://zenodo.org/badge/latestdoi/358689512)

-The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia is an open analysis effort that harmonizes pediatric cancer data from multiple sources, performs downstream cancer analyses on these data, provides them on PedcBioPortal, and the NCI's Molecular Targets Platform (MTP).
+The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia is an open analysis effort that harmonizes pediatric cancer data from multiple sources, performs downstream cancer analyses on these data and provides them on PedcBioPortal.
+The [NCI's Molecular Targets Platform (MTP)](https://moleculartargets.ccdi.cancer.gov/.
-For detailed methods, please see our [methods repository](https://github.com/d3b-center/OpenPedCan-methods).
+For detailed methods, please see our [methods repository](https://github.com/d3b-center/OpenPedCan-methods) contains data from release v12.

 To cite this work, please note the data release used in your work and cite the following:
 1. OpenPBTA: